webiny/docs.webiny.com/docs/webiny-apps/headless-cms/features/content-modeling-groups.md

 sidebar_label: Content Model Groups
 ---

-Model groups allow you to manage models in a group.
-That enables you to build logical sections for your content.
+Model groups are a way how you organize the content models inside the main menu, allowing you to build logical sections for your content editors.
+Every model must belong to a group.

-You can navigate to **Headless CMS > Content Models Menu > [Models](/docs/webiny-apps/headless-cms/features/content-modeling) || Groups**
+You can create as many groups as you need by navigating to **Headless CMS > Content Models > Groups**

 ![Content model groups](/img/webiny-apps/headless-cms/features/content-modeling/content-modeling-groups.png)